makovkastar/FloatingActionButton/README.md

 ### Integration

-1) Clone this repo, copy to your Gradle project and reference it in your ``build.gradle``:
+1) Clone this repo, copy it to your Gradle project and add as a dependency to your ``build.gradle``:

 ```groovy
 dependencies {